Executive Summary

 We are most grateful to our NJR delivery contractors for their very valuable input into the NJR Annual Report and their many other functions.
 NEC Software Solutions, University of Bristol and University of Oxford teams help us refine and improve each year.

-We offer our personal thanks to Vicky McCormack, Report Project Manager, NEC; and Deirdra Taylor, Associate Director of Communication and Stakeholder Engagement, for getting the final report into shape.
+We offer our personal thanks to Vicky McCormack, Report Project Manager, NEC; and Deirdra Taylor, Associate Director of Communication and Stakeholder Engagement for getting the final report into shape.